kpn-iot/tiny-asset-tracker/README.md

 Map to show tracked lora data for KPN IoT workshop

-Runs an in-memory database, so on restart the database will be reset and all recorded data will be lost.
+Runs an in-memory data store, so on restart the store will be reset and all recorded data will be lost.

 Can be deployed to Azure Web App.